robak86/hardwired/README.md

 ## Definitions lifetimes

-Library provides definitions builders grouped by lifetime:
+The library provides the definitions grouped by lifetime:

 - **`transient`** always creates a new instance
 - **`singleton`** always uses single instance
 - **`scoped`** acts like singleton within a scope

 ## Container scope